California Girls: Release

 On July 5, 1965, "California Girls" was released as the leading track on side two of the Beach Boys' album Summer Days (And Summer Nights!!).
 On July 12, it was issued as a single backed with "Let Him Run Wild".
 It debuted on the Billboard Top 40 chart at number 28, and at the end of August peaked at number 3, just below the Beatles' "Help!" and Bob Dylan's "Like a Rolling Stone".
 In the UK, the single was released in August.
 In September, it peaked at number 28 in the Netherlands.
 In October, it peaked at number 26 in the UK, 30 in Germany and 6 in Sweden.

 Cash Box described the single as an "easy-going shuffle which touts the many positive aspects of the Golden Gate state distaffers."
+Record World described it as a "ballad with a beat extolling the Coast female" and called it an "extremely strong item."

 The Beach Boys sang the song over a pre-recorded backing track during their appearances on the television programs The Andy Williams Show (on October 22) and Jack Benny Hour (on October 23).
 In the latter, the group were featured in a humorous sketch with host Jack Benny and comedian Bob Hope, who act as old surfers that are struggling to understand the sport's slang terms.